-Consistent with previous announcements, the government intend to reduce the corporate tax rate for small business’ with a turnover of less than $2 million dollars from 30% to 28.5%.
-However, given a large number of small business do not trade as companies, they are also offering a 5% discount to small business in other structures.
+Consistent with previous announcements, the government intend to reduce the corporate tax rate for small business’ with a turnover of less than $2 million dollars from 30 percent to 28.5 percent.
+However, given a large number of small business do not trade as companies, they are also offering a five percent discount to small business in other structures.
 This will be delivered by a tax offset to each individual receiving small business income.
-Unfortunately this 5% reduction is capped at $1,000 per individual which dampens an otherwise generous measure.
+Unfortunately this five percent reduction is capped at $1,000 per individual which dampens an otherwise generous measure.
 While ‘a few percent’ may not seem like much, the combined impact of these two tax cuts is expected to produce $3.25 billion worth of tax savings.

 This ripper announcement is a major boon to small business with an annual turnover of less than $2 million.
 Effective from today through to 30 June 2017, any new assets costing less than $20,000 will qualify for an immediate tax write off.

 In conjunction with this, if the depreciated value of your existing assets in a ‘general pool’ total less than $20,000, the entire balance can be deducted immediately.
 This will result in some BIG deductions, and on its own this measure is expected to provide $1.75 billion worth of tax savings to small business!